The Open University since 2006

 The free course will examine the Enlightenment.
 To help understand the nature and scale of the cultural changes of the time, we offer a 'map' of the conceptual territory and the intellectual and cultural climate.
 We will examine the impact of Enlightenment on a variety of areas including science, religion, the classics, art and nature.
 Finally, we will examine the forces of change which led from Enlightenment to Romanticism.

-- have gained a basic understanding of the cultural climate that existed as the Enlightenment began;
+- understand the cultural climate that existed as the Enlightenment began

-- be aware of some of the cultural shifts and trends leading from Enlightenment to Romanticism.
+- demonstrate an awareness of the cultural shifts and trends leading from Enlightenment to Romanticism.

 - Learning outcomes

 - 2 The Enlightenment and its mission

 - 3 Enlightenment, science and empiricism

 - Current section: 6 The Enlightenment on art, genius and the sublime

 - 8 The forces of change: towards Romanticism